Literature: Code Name Verity

-- The Reveal: Maddie and Julie's mission wasn't to deliver wireless radios to the Resistance, it was to deliver explosives in order to destroy the Chateau De Bordeaux, and the occasionally underlined parts of Queenie's account are actually instructions for how to break inside long enough in order to set the charges
+- The Reveal: Maddie and Julie's mission wasn't to deliver wireless radios to the Resistance, it was to deliver explosives in order to destroy the Chateau De Bordeaux, and the occasionally underlined parts of Queenie's account are actually instructions for how to break inside long enough to set the charges.

 - Violent Glaswegian: Queenie isn't from Glasgow, and she can be quite refined, but when thrown into a corner she can and does fight in a rather undignified fashion.

 - Queenie makes an offhanded comment about a previous British POW who was the epitome of the Stiff Upper Lip trope, and how because of him her captors were legitimately shocked by how uncooperative she was.

 - Vulnerable Convoy: The Resistance attacks a convoy transporting prisoners, including Julie.

 - Wham Line: So many.
 The one that supplies the final reveal: "Eleven code sets—eleven dummy code sets, ONE FOR EACH OF OUR DUMMY WIRELESSES..."

 - Wicked Cultured: Von Linden fits this trope perfectly.